Become a Partner

 Not as a matter of course.
 However, if there is a situation where a council partner requests us to lend to a non-homeowner, we are able to complete a financial assessment as per our usual application process.

-How do you ensure clients will repay the loan?
+How do you ensure customerscustomers will repay the loan?

 We register a Title Restriction against the property at the Land Registry to enable us to protect local council funds.
 This means that should the homeowner look to re-mortgage, sell or transfer ownership, we are notified and the loan agreement stipulates repayment on any of these trigger events.